AriFordsham/GHCWiki/new-axioms/nonlinearity.md

 - **when performing the overlap check between two instances, check a version of the instances where all variables are distinct**

-We call the "version of the instance where all variables are distinct" the "linearised form" of the instance.
+We call the "version of the instance where all variables are distinct" the "linearized form" of the instance.
 Using such a check, the two instances for `F` above indeed conflict, because we would compare `(F a b)` against `(F [c] d)`, where a,b,c,d are the fresh distinct variables.